 It’s estimated that

-There are several medications used to treat constipation, usually starting with laxatives.
-Pelvic floor physiotherapy or rehabilitation or bowel training is helpful for many people.
+Doctors use several medications to treat constipation, usually starting with laxatives.
+Pelvic floor physiotherapy, which can include rehabilitation or bowel training, may also help.

 There are many myths about constipation out there.
 Here, we’ll separate the myths from the facts so you can better manage your condition.

-Fact: There are many possible causes of constipation and different approaches to treating it.
+Fact: There are many possible causes of constipation and different treatment approaches.
 Some health conditions and medications can cause constipation.
 Other times, we don’t know why constipation happens.

 Fact: Everyone is different.
 Between

-Fact: For some people, eating more fiber or changing the type of fiber they eat is helpful.
+Fact: For some people, eating more fiber or changing the type of fiber they eat can help relieve constipation.
 For others, it doesn’t help or can even make things worse.
 Making dietary changes, staying hydrated, and moving more may help.

 Fact: Many medications can help treat constipation without the risk of dependency.
-Talk with your doctor or pharmacist to discuss your best options.
+Talk with a doctor or pharmacist to discuss your best options.
 These may include over-the-counter medications and prescriptions.